vishalsangwan/Opencv-object-recognition-and-tracking/README.md

 webcam.py - reading videos real time with webcam.

-facedetection.py- detecting the face real time with webcam download the haar cascades whichver you want to use for detection from https://github.com/opencv/opencv/tree/master/data/haarcascades and read out thier license agreement before using.
+facedetection.py- detecting the face real time with webcam.
+Download the haar cascades whichver you want to use for detection from https://github.com/opencv/opencv/tree/master/data/haarcascades and read out there license agreement before using.

 dataset.py -  creating database for training for recognition.